Denatkins/simple_shell/README.md

-The main aim of the project is to know how team colaborate or work and to understand the basic concept of printf.
+The main aim of the project is to know how team colaborate or work and to understand the basic concept of simple_shell.